 Where and when does ‘school’ happen?

-There is a fully equipped schoolroom on the unit.
+There is a fully equipped schoolroom on Bramble Children's Ward.
+There is also an outside area for play and activities.
 Pupils may be taught in the schoolroom, in their cubicle or on the ward.
-Where teaching takes place may be influenced by infection control protocols.
+Infection control protocols may influence where teaching takes place.

 School operates morning and afternoon during term-time.
-Timing of sessions may have to be a bit flexible but usually they take place around 9:15 - 12:00 and 1:15 - 3:15.
+The timing of sessions may have to be flexible, but they usually take place between

 What do we offer?

-We take into account each child/young person’s particular needs in order to work out an individual programme.
+We take into account each child or young person’s particular needs in order to work out an individual programme.

 We liaise with the home school and with other relevant professionals.

 We can arrange for pupils to take G.C.S.E exams in hospital if necessary.

 We take into consideration any special educational needs your child may have.